GSA/cio.gov-redo/_pages/programs-and-events/2020-women-in-IT.md

 **Background Information:**

-March 2018 - The first Women in Federal IT Conference at USDA
-Title: Women in Federal IT & Cyber
+March 2018 - The first Women in Federal IT Conference at USDA; Title: Women in Federal IT & Cyber

-June 2014 - The second Women in Federal IT Conference at the Institute of Peace
-Title: The Significance of her Perspective
+June 2014 - The second Women in Federal IT Conference at the Institute of Peace; Title: The Significance of her Perspective